 However, doing all of this requires a lot of time, resources, and manpower and there are very few companies that can do it all.

 To single out the best all-around method for screening candidates, it would be using pre-employment testing tools as one part of the hiring process.
 By taking a quick pre-employment skills test, a candidate can show their ability to get the job done.
-When using Toggl Hire’s skills test at the very start of the hiring process, companies can eliminate the bulk of unqualified candidates before they even take a single glance at their CV or ask them in for an interview.
+When using Toggl Hire’s skills test at the very start of the hiring process, companies can eliminate the bulk of unqualified candidates before they even take a single glance at their resume or ask them in for an interview.